Chen Guanfeng

 Chen Guanfeng (Chénguānfēng (陈冠锋); born 5 February 2000) is a Chinese track and field sprinter.
 He represented his country at the 2022 World Athletics Championships where he competed in the Men's 4 × 100 metres relay event.

+Background

+Chen was born in Guangzhou, Guangdong, China.
+In 2017 he joined Guangzhou Sports Polytechnic to train as a full-time athlete.

+He obtained a bronze medal at the 100m event in athletics of the 2021 Summer World University Games.